Catholic Near East Welfare Association: Pontifical Mission for Palestine

 Pope Pius XII in 1949, in the aftermath of the 1948 Arab–Israeli War, formed the Pontifical Mission for Palestine to focus relief efforts in Palestine, under the administration of CNEWA.
 Temporary emergency operations continued as the region only further destabilized, while CNEWA expanded to Lebanon and Iraq in response to their own respective national crises.
 The Pontifical Mission commemorated 75 years of this mission in April 2024.

 Present Day

-In 2020 Monsignor Peter I. Vaccari was appointed by Cardinal Timothy M. Dolan of New York, Chair and Treasurer of the Board of Trustees of CNEWA/PMP, as the president of CNEWA and the Pontifical Mission for Palestine (PMP), succeeding Msgr.
+In 2020 Monsignor Peter I. Vaccari was appointed by Cardinal Timothy M. Dolan of New York, then Chair and Treasurer of the Board of Trustees of CNEWA/PMP, as the president of CNEWA and the Pontifical Mission for Palestine (PMP), succeeding Msgr.
 John E. Kozar.

 Prior to this nomination and election, Msgr.
 Vaccari served as rector of St. Joseph Seminary in Dunwoodie, New York.
 Since being ordained as a priest in 1977 he has served as a parish priest, seminary professor, chaplain with the Air Force Reserve, and rector of the seminary of the Immaculate Conception in Huntington, Long Island.